corvus-dotnet/Corvus.JsonSchema/README.md

 Benchmark suites for various components.

+## V4.0 Updates

+There are a number of significant changes in this release

+- Support for cross-vocabulary schema generation.

+  So if you are upgrading a draft6 or draft7 schema set to 2020-12, for example, you can do it piecemeal and reference a schema with one dialect from a schema with another.
+- Opt-in support for .NET nullable properties where JSON Schema object properties are optional or nullable with the `--optionalAsNullable` command line switch.
+- Opt-out of optional naming heuristics introduced in V3.0 with the `--disableOptionalNamingHeuristics` command line switch.
+- Safe truncation for extremely long file names
+- Access to all JSON schema validation constants via the `CorvusValidation` nested static class.
+- Brand new JSON Schema analyser engine, which is now language independent.
+- Brand new code generation engine, which is more flexible and extensible, and uses the result of the schema analyser.
+- An extensible C# language provider which generates code-using-code.
+No more T4 templates in the language engine.

+### Upgrading to V4
+- Code generated using V3.0 of the generator can still be built against V4 of Corvus.Json.ExtendedTypes, and used interoperably.

+  This allows you to upgrade your code piecemeal to the new version of the generator.
+You do not need to update everything all at once.

+- For the vast majority of schema, the new naming heuristics will continue to work as they did in V3.
+  However, if you have a schema that is not generating the names you expect, you can inject `$corvusTypeName` into the schema to provide a hint to the generator.
+  If you  hit one of these cases, please [open an issue in github](https://github.com/corvus-dotnet/Corvus.JsonSchema/issues).

+- We now generate fewer files for each type.
+You should delete your previous generated files before running the new version of the generator, to avoid leaving duplicate partial definitions.

+### Breaking changes
+- We no longer generate the property default accessors.

+  Prior to V4 we emitted methods like `TryGetDefault(in JsonPropertyName name, out JsonAny value)` on objects whose properties had types with default values.

+  This was somewhat redundant code, as
+  a) it lacked strong typing and
+  b) it had unncessary overhead - you could go directly to the property type to get the default value, rather than doing a lookup by the property name.

+  If you want to discover the default value for a property, you must now do so by inspecting the `Default` static property of its type.
+  If you are affected by this change, you can copy the `[typename].Default.cs` file for the relevant type from your V3 code base to provide the capability.

+  However, we recommend refactoring to use the static `Default` property on the property type instead.

 ## V3.0 Updates

 The big change with v3.0 is support for older (supported) versions of .NET, including the .NET Framework, through netstandard2.0.